Fungus Gnats in Peace Lily Soil — Tricky Because Peace Lily Needs More Moisture

 - tiny flies from soil

-- small flies near plant
+- small flies near plant, especially when the soil is disturbed

 Causes